Galantha/GalanthasEncryptedNotes/README.md

 The function used to merge the hashes is microsofts managed sha512.
 The encryption decryption is microsofts managed Rijndael 256.
 I went with Rijndael over AES for the 256 bit block sizes.

-The rest of the program uses an autosizing winforms that should scale nicely to any screen size.
+The rest of the program uses autosizing winforms that should scale nicely to any screen size.
 Parts of the UI are multithreaded because the key generation/decryption is to performance expensive to be done in the primary thread.

 Clipboard cut / paste is supported.